kumajimmy/mushroom_poison_identification_project/README.md

 2. Create virtual environment to install dependencies for project and activate it.
 3. From the cloned repository directory, install the requirements found in requirements.txt using “pip install -r requirements.txt”
 4. Create new project on Firebase console.
 Under the “Build” drop-down menu, select “Realtime Database.”
 5. On the Firebase console, go to the “Rules” tab under the Realtime Database created in step 4.
-Edit all “false” values to “true and click “Publish.”
+Edit all “false” values to “true" and click “Publish.”
 6. Go tthe “Data” tab and click on the icon with three vertical dots and select “IMPORT JSON.”
 Select the "mushroom-default-rtdb-import.json” from the cloned repository.
 7. Create 8 additional databases (only available with Blaze plan) and repeat step 5 for each.
 8. Open “distribute_data.py” in a text editor and change the URLs in the dictionary labeled “DATABASE_URLS” with those created in step 7 and save.